Ctrl-Code/Neighborhood-Map/README.md

 >## LEARNING OUTCOMES

 Here we started with the development of the webpage using `HTML 5` and `CSS`.
 Then we used `Google Maps API` for rendering the map and also the `FourSquare API` for getting additional information which is basically about the 2 near points with the distance as well shown with the info.
 The use of these API is made possible with `Javascript`.
 The project could have been made with simple javascript as well but we adhered to the use of `Knockout JS` of MVVM paradigm.
 Also Made use of a few `AJAX` methods and `JSON` with the javascript.
+To handle the errors regarding the 'FourSquare API' we used `JQUERY` a little.

 ***